The Door (Silverchair song)

 "The Door" is a song by the Australian rock band Silverchair, released as the last single from their second album, Freak Show.
 The band's vocalist and guitarist Daniel Johns said "It's influenced a lot by Led Zeppelin and anything from that era really.
 Before the album, when I actually wrote it and showed Ben and Chris, Ben and Chris liked it and they wanted to continue working on it and write a bit more, and I didn't really like the song.
 And they were like, 'oh, come on, we'll just use it' and so I said, 'yeah all right,' just to see how it would turn out.
 And it ended up changed a little bit and now I'm really happy with it."

+In April 2022, The Guardian ranked "The Door" at #5 on their "The 25 best Silverchair songs - sorted" list.